Numerical analysis of the SIMP model for the topology optimization problem of minimizing compliance in linear elasticity: The SIMP model

 The optimization problem \cref{complianceopt}--\cref{eq:rhoconstraints} is normally stated with $\mR(\rho) = 0$ and $F(\rho) = \rho$.
-With these choices \cref{complianceopt}--\cref{eq:rhoconstraints} is ill-posed in general, i.e.~it does not have minimizers in the continuous setting.
-Na\"ive attempts at finding minimizers often yield checkerboard patterns of $\rho$; a phenomenon where the discretized material distribution wildly oscillates in value between neighbouring elements.
-Checkerboarding can be avoided, without modifications to the discretized optimization problem induced by \cref{complianceopt}--\cref{eq:rhoconstraints}, by particular choices of finite element spaces for $\vu$ and $\rho$.
-However, the solutions will still be mesh dependent i.e.~as the mesh is refined, the beams of the solutions will become ever thinner, leading to nonphysical solutions in the limit.
-There are several schemes employed by the topology optimization community to obtain physically reasonable solutions for $\rho$ known as restriction methods \cite{Bendsoe2004}.
+With these choices \cref{complianceopt}--\cref{eq:rhoconstraints} is ill-posed in general, i.e.~it does not have minimizers in the continuous setting \cite{Borrvall2001a}.
+In particular any attempt at a proof of existence, via a direct method in the calculus of variations \cite{Dacorogna2014}, fails.
+Naive attempts at finding minimizers often yield checkerboard patterns of $\rho$ (as discussed in \cref{sec:checkerboard}).
+Checkerboarding can be avoided, without modifications to the discretized optimization problem induced by \cref{complianceopt}--\cref{eq:rhoconstraints}, by particular choices of FE spaces for $\vu$ and $\rho$.
+However, the discretized material distribution will still be mesh dependent i.e.~as the mesh is refined, the beams of the discretized material distribution will become ever thinner, leading to the homogenized limit.
+There are several schemes employed by the topology optimization community to obtain physically reasonable local minimizers known as regularization methods \cite{Bendsoe2004}.
 An excellent review is given by Sigmund and Petersson \cite{Sigmund1998} as well as Borrvall \cite{Borrvall2001a}.
-We consider two restriction methods in this work: $W^{1,p}$-type regularization and density filtering.
+We consider two regularization methods in this work: $W^{1,p}$-type penalty methods and density filtering.

-In order to guarantee the existence of a minimizer of \cref{complianceopt}--\cref{eq:rhoconstraints}, Borrvall notes one requires both weak(-*) compactness in the solution space and weak(-*) lower semicontinuity of the objective functional on the same function space \cite{Borrvall2001a}.
-Although the material distribution solution space is weakly-* compact with respect to the $L^\infty$-norm, the objective functional is not weakly-* lower semicontinuous on $L^\infty(\Omega)$.
-Thus, any attempt at a proof of existence fails.
-Consider the material distribution solution space

-Restriction methods are typically seen in one of two ways: \begin{enumerate}[label=({RM}\arabic*)] \itemsep=0pt \item We seek a solution $\rho \in \fr \subset \mH$ such that $\fr$ is weakly compact in the correct space; \item We modify the objective functional so that it is weakly-* lower semicontinuous on $L^\infty(\Omega)$. \end{enumerate}